realXtend/tundra-urho3d/README.md

 Tundra-urho3d uses [CMake] as its build system.

+For Windows, Visual Studio 2010 and newer build environments are currently supported.
+Make sure that you have the latest Visual Studio Service Packs or Updates installed.
+Visual Studio 2012 should work, but is not tested regularly and no batch scripts are provided currently.

 ### Windows, targeting Windows

 1. Open up the Visual Studio (x64 Win64) Command Prompt which is required in order to have the required build tools and several other utilities in your PATH.